 Also let subcontractors and customers know what to expect during the remodel.
 Discuss where the work site ends and the family living space begins.
 Pointing out dangers to both parties is a good way to remind your employees and your customers of the hazards associated with remodeling a home.

+If you are in a new property make sure to clear the land to leave it perfect and ready, look for Land Clearing Near Me and find the best companies for clearing your land and other services.
 Make sure that at the end of each day all tools are stored correctly, cords are off the floor, and scraps and trash are picked up and thrown away.
 This shows the customer that you respect their living space.
 It also can protect your customer from job site hazards or injuries associated with your presence in their home.
 Keeping the job site clean will earn you huge bonus points with your customer and can be a major factor in their willingness to refer you to others.

 Falls are one of the most common construction insurance claims.
 Keep your employees and your customers safe by always using OSHA-compliant ramps or stairs and make sure entrances and exits are sturdy and safe to use during the renovation.
 Install temporary rails on any unprotected openings, including open-sided stairs, landings, large windows, and second story decks or lookouts.
 To help keep your customer or customers’ family away from dangers on the remodel jobsite use orange safety fencing, guardrails, and warning signs throughout the construction.